Learn how to design a beautifully branded workspace with Stoplight Platform. Register for the interactive workshop here.

 Stoplight provides API design tools for anyone building enterprise APIs.
 Use the OpenAPI Specification (formerly known as Swagger) with Stoplight’s visual editor to design consistent and standardized REST APIs for your organization.
 Our tools can make your OpenAPI Specification the single source of truth within your organization.
 You don’t need to be an OpenAPI expert to create first-class API designs.
 No code is required when using the schema designer.
 Model complex APIs faster than ever before, increasing engineering bandwidth and saving valuable time.
 Hosted mock servers allow your organization to design APIs and receive feedback on API prototypes simultaneously.

-With Stoplight’s enterprise API Design tool, organizations can collaboratively build APIs.
+With Stoplight’s enterprise API Architect & Design tool, organizations can collaboratively build APIs.
 API mocking, powered by Prism, allows backend and frontend engineerings teams to work in tandem building APIs, increasing efficiency and saving valuable engineering time.
 Auto-generated documentation allows you to share your API prototype in human-readable format.
 Discussions allow members within your organization to comment on API designs and documentation, increasing organization-wide communication.

 Shared models and properties reduce duplication and promote reuse of data models within an organization.
 Custom style and validation rules give you control over API governance to make sure your API designs match your organizations own unique API style guides.